natalieeliav/Experiment-Submission/README.md

 # Rhythm Experiment Application

-A Python application for conducting rhythm perception and synchronization experiments.
-The application presents rhythmic patterns and records participant responses through tapping.
+A Python application for conducting rhythm perception and synchronization experiment investigating the lateral relationships in sensory-motor integration.
+The application presents rhythmic patterns and records participant responses through tapping for both ipsilateral and contralateral ears.

 ## Prerequisites